multitude00999/ArtificialLife/README.md

 ## Motors

 A motor is attched at each of the joint with an axis of rotation depending on the direction which the child link is attached.
-Maximum motor strength is set to <enter>.
+Maximum motor strength is set to 30.

 <!-- <insert motor link diagram> -->
 Shown below is how a revolute joint is attached